Graph is a Substrate Across Data Modalities: Introduction

-There are two factors that prevent graph structure from functioning as a reusable intermediate state.
-First, graph structure varies widely across modalities and tasks in schema, granularity, and representational form.
-This heterogeneity prevents direct reuse of graphs across learning contexts and makes structural compatibility across graph representations a prerequisite for reuse~\cite{GraphOmni:DBLP:journals/corr/abs-2504-12764,chai2025graphllm}.
-Second, graph representations participate in learning under different functional roles: some tasks construct or refine graph structure, while others rely on it for reasoning, prediction, or evaluation.
-A reusable intermediate graph representation must therefore remain functional under both structure-generate~\cite{DBLP:conf/icml/LaffertyMP01,DBLP:conf/cvpr/ZellersYTC18} and structure-understand roles~\cite{DBLP:journals/corr/abs-1806-01261,DBLP:conf/nips/HamiltonYL17}.
-By this cross-role requirement, a structural constraint is introduced that encourages representations that remain robust and usable across tasks, rather than those over-specialized to a single objective.
+There are two fundamental dimensions of heterogeneity that prevent graph structure from functioning as a reusable intermediate state, and each motivates a corresponding design requirement. \textbf{Heterogeneity in form.} Graph structure varies widely across modalities and tasks in schema, granularity, and representational format (e.g., atom--bond triples in molecules vs.\ object--relation triples in scene graphs)~\cite{GraphOmni:DBLP:journals/corr/abs-2504-12764,chai2025graphllm}.
+This heterogeneity prevents direct reuse of graphs across learning contexts and motivates a \emph{structural compatibility} requirement: graphs from different contexts must be expressible in a common form so that they can coexist in a shared representation space. \textbf{Heterogeneity in function.} Graph representations participate in learning under different functional roles: some tasks construct or refine graph structure, while others consume it for reasoning, prediction, or evaluation.
+A graph optimized under only one role becomes over-specialized to that role.
+This motivates a \emph{cross-role reuse} requirement: a reusable intermediate graph must remain functional under both structure-generate~\cite{DBLP:conf/icml/LaffertyMP01,DBLP:conf/cvpr/ZellersYTC18} and structure-understand roles~\cite{DBLP:journals/corr/abs-1806-01261,DBLP:conf/nips/HamiltonYL17}, so that representations are not over-fitted to a single objective.
+Together, these two requirements directly motivate the two complementary mechanisms of G-Substrate: a unified structural schema (addressing form heterogeneity) and interleaved role-based training (addressing function heterogeneity).

 Therefore, in this paper, we introduce a representation-centric view which considers \emph{graph structure as a persistent intermediate substrate} for coordinating learning across data modalities and functional roles, as shown in Figure.~\ref{fig:framework}(b).
 To operationalize this perspective, we introduce G-Substrate, a framework built around two complementary mechanisms: a \emph{unified structural schema} that establishes compatibility of graph representations across tasks and modalities, and \emph{interleaved role-based training} that exposes the same graph to multiple functional roles during learning.
 These mechanisms address structural and role heterogeneity, respectively.